-On Feb.
-8, 2023, 37 tribal governments, the National Congress of American Indians (NCAI), the Affiliated Tribes of Northwest Indians, and the San Luis Rey Indian Water Authority filed an amicus brief in support of the Navajo Nation in Arizona v.
-Navajo Nation.
-The brief urges the United States Supreme Court to respect the Winters water rights doctrine—which the Court established 115 years ago—and enforce the Tribe’s trust relationship with the United States with respect to water for the Navajo Reservation.
-In the Winters decision, 207 U.S. 564 (1908), the Court recognized that when the United States creates an Indian reservation, it also reserves the water necessary to fulfill the purposes of the reservation.
+Thirty-seven tribal governments, the National Congress of American Indians (NCAI), the Affiliated Tribes of Northwest Indians, and the San Luis Rey Indian Water Authority filed an amicus brief in support of the Navajo Nation in February 2023.
+The brief urged the Court to respect the Winters water rights doctrine and enforce the trust relationship under which the United States has an obligation to assure water for the Navajo Reservation.